GStreamer/gstreamer/markdown/design/gstbin.md

 ## GstBus

-The GstBin creates a GstBus for its children and distributes it when child elements are added to the bin.
+The `GstBin` creates a `GstBus` for its children and distributes it when child elements are added to the bin.
 The bin attaches a sync handler to receive messages from children.
-The bus for receiving messages from children is distinct from the bin’s own externally-visible GstBus.
+The bus for receiving messages from children is distinct from the bin’s own externally-visible `GstBus`.

-Messages received from children are forwarded intact onto the bin’s external message bus, except for EOS and SEGMENT_START/DONE which are handled specially.
+Messages received from children are forwarded intact onto the bin’s external message bus, except for EOS and `SEGMENT_START`/`DONE` which are handled specially.

-ASYNC_START/ASYNC_STOP messages received from the children are used to trigger a recalculation of the current state of the bin, as described in [states](design/states.md).
+`ASYNC_START`/`ASYNC_STOP` messages received from the children are used to trigger a recalculation of the current state of the bin, as described in [states](design/states.md).

-The application can retrieve the external GstBus and integrate it in the mainloop or it can just `pop()` messages off in its own thread.
+The application can retrieve the external `GstBus` and integrate it in the mainloop or it can just `pop()` messages off in its own thread.

 When a bin goes to READY it will clear all cached messages.